 Returning Campers: If you are a returning camper or have recently completed (prior to 1/24/17) an assessment form, please contact the camp office to speak with Joanne at (603) 931-5500 to retrieve your user name and password, so that you may review and confirm your information online.

 Camper Assessment Form

 To learn more about EC Week, please visit their website www.ecweek.org

 Special Needs Week is a co-ed program offered at Camp Fatima to provide a traditional camping experience to campers ages 9+ who have mild to moderate mental disabilities.
 The camper to staff ratio is four-to-one to ensure close, personal attention.
 The daily program is designed to help campers make new friends, enjoy outdoor activities, develop new skills and build self-confidence.

 Campers must be able to dress, eat, toilet and provide personal care for themselves with minimal supervision; walk unassisted; and be able to communicate his or her daily needs to the staff.
-Please contact Brendan Stackhouse at the camp office for more information or to register your child.
+Please contact Brendan Stackhouse at the camp office for more information.